Home » Blog » How To Fix Ugly Teeth With No Money

 Dental savings plan costs

 A dental savings plan, such as Aetna’s Dental Vital Savings Plus, costs about $150 a year.
-With it, you can save anywhere from 15% to 50% off the cost of most dental procedures.
+With it, you can save anywhere from 15% to 50% off the cost of most dental procedures at at more than 285,583 dental practice locations nationwide.

-The different areas of dentistry that you can save on are:
+The different types of dentistry that you can save on are:

 Fix your teeth to help land a job